Faces I love

 4. Oscar Grant III: A 22-year-old African-American man who was fatally shot and murdered in the early morning hours of New Year's Day 2009 by BART Police officer Johannes Mehserle in Oakland, California.
 There is celebration of life and remembrance for this father, son, friend, lover, cousin.

-I'm humbled & fortunate to receive invitations into homes with open arms to eat delicious food, drink strong coffee, and grow interpersonal relationships.
-My dear friend Thu described her city & country in such a way that I had to see it for myself.
+I'm humbled and fortunate to have met so many people from different areas of the world.
+More importantly, invited into their homes with open arms to eat delicious food, and drink strong coffee.
+In these intimate moments, interpersonal relationships are sown.
+One such, a client and now dear friend, described her city and country in such a way that I had to see it for myself.

 I was in Vietnam during a sacred time, Vietnam's own celebration of Lunar New Year.
 A time to cleanse.
 Venerate the ancestors and other familial relations.
 I can't describe it, and wouldn't do it justice.
 Enjoy this 3 part visual series.

-After Danang, we headed to Ho Chi Minh (Saigon) to celebrate Lunar New Year/Tet.
-Tet is the Vietnamese New Year!!
+After Danang, we headed to Ho Chi Minh City (Saigon) to celebrate Lunar New Year/Tet.
 I also went to visit my dear childhood friend Hillary.
 She basically moved to Vietnam because she (a) had to pay off her student loans & (b) they didn't tax...she got to keep her money honey.

 Hillary is international.
 She's spent the bulk of her adulthood abroad and has been living in Viet for over a year when I stopped in.
 She has COUNTLESS stories of being Black in non-Black spaces.
 Maybe one day I'll share those with you (; Anyhoooo...she organized all the Black people in her city and created "Black in Saigon".
 Throwing a special happy hour just for us!